rafalkaron/rafalkaron.github.io/content/_index.md

 {.text_small}

 JavaScript
 : I use JavaScript to implement basic functionalities to websites and create simple web apps.
+Additionally, I have been developing **React** frontends with the assistance of **GitHub Copilot**.
 {.text_small}

 XML